Have Your Parents Fallen Victim to Elder Fraud?

 Don't be so sure they haven't

 Are you confident in your parents’ ability to manage money?
 You probably are — and your confidence is probably misplaced.
-Like you, most people who have older parents are confident in Mom and Dad: The Investor Protection Trust found that 89% of adult children with parents age 65 or older are confident in their parents’ ability to handle their personal finances — but half of Americans over 65 have experienced financial victimization, according to its recent survey.
+Like you, most people who have older parents are confident in Mom and Dad: The Investor Protection Trust found that 89% of adult children with parents age 65 or older are confident in their parents’ ability to handle their personal finances — but half of Americans over 65 have experienced financial victimization, according to its survey.

 Older people say they have given money to people who have simply asked for it, have felt unconfident when making important financial decisions, have made loans or gifts they don’t feel they can afford, or believe that the bills they receive are confusing and have difficulty paying them.
 More than a third report that people call or mail them asking for money.